GIScience/gis-training-resource-center/_sources/content/Modul_3/en_qgis_module_3_ex2.md

 name: IFRC HEalth Icon
 ---
 ```
+Context:

-Social media posts have hinted at a significant impact on the health system in the region.
-You have been tasked to find out as much as you can about the situation and, if feasible, to estimate the effects on the health system.
+Posts on social media have indicated a significant impact on the healthcare system in the region.
+You have been tasked to find out as much as you can about the situation and, if feasible, to estimate the impact on the health system.
 :::

 1. The first thing to do is to find out where the health facilities are located in the area.
-To that end, you do a quick search on HDX.
+To do that, you do a quick search on HDX.
 You find the dataset Pakistan Health Facilities (OpenStreetMap Export).
 This will do for now.

     * Load the GeoPackage __"PAK_Health_Facilities_complete.gpkg"__ in your project by drag and drop ([Wiki Video](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_import_geodata_wiki.html#open-vector-data-via-drag-and-drop)).
 Or click on `Layer`-> `Add Layer`-> `Add Vector Layer`.
 Click on the three points ![](/fig/Three_points.png) and navigate to __"PAK_Sindh_adm2.gpkg"__.
 Select the file and click `Open`.
 Back in QGIS click `Add` ([Wiki Video](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_import_geodata_wiki.html#open-vector-data-via-layer-tab)).
     * First, we must extract the health facilities in our area of interest.
 We will use the tool __"Extract by Location"__ to do that.